Keyboard shortcuts

 This tool is designed to help collect required licenses when shipping software with open-source dependencies.
 The intended pattern of use would look as follows:

-• summary provides a quick way to see if any dependencies are using stricter licenses that might not be suitable
+• summary provides a quick way to see if any dependencies are using stricter licenses that might not be suitable, copy-left for instance

 • collect to collect all licenses into an output folder, this would be done manually and the license folder commited as part of the repository

-• the previous command might have raised warnings about licenses found, or not found, these can be manually assessed and skipped in the configuration file if deemed safe
+• the previous command might have raised warnings about licenses found, or not found, these can be manually assessed then skipped or allowed in the configuration file

-• as part of a continuous integration system a check should be run to confirm all license inconsistencies have been accounted for
+• as part of a continuous integration system a check should be run to confirm all license inconsistencies have been handled in the configuration

 This is provided as a convenience to help with collecting and reviewing open-source licenses.
 It does not guarantee compliance with all legal licensing requirements.
 It is the user's responsibility to ensure that all applicable licenses are collected, reviewed and adhered to.
 The authors and contributors of this tool accept no liability for missing, incomplete or inaccurate licenses files, or for any consequences arising from its use.